ProteinsWebTeam/interpro-docs/docs/browse.rst

 Some :doc:`InterPro member databases </databases>` create groups of families that are evolutionary related, called sets.
 This page offers an overview of a specific set provided by a member database, it includes a short description and an interactive view of the signatures included in the set.
-For the interactive view, different label types can be choosen through the **Label Content** menu:
+For the interactive view, different label types can be chosen through the **Label Content** menu:
 Accession, Name and Short name.
 For sets provided by the Pfam member database, an additional section provides literature references, when available.